TheAshenWolf/RoR2-AutoScrapper/README.md

 ### F&Q
 - **Q: Does the mod work with modded items?**
-- A: Yes and no. The support for modded items is currently very limited.
-Luckily for you, the only thing "broken" about it is the settings.
-You can still set up limit for modded items, however, if the mod is using asset bundles (as it should be), the item names will most likely not load properly.
+- A: The support for modded items is currently very limited and was not yet thoroughly tested.
+We are already aware of some minor issues.
 - **Q: Does the mod work with multiplayer?**
-- A: [TBD: REQUIRES TESTING]

-// In case it is a client-side mod
-- **Q: Is this cheating?**
-- A: The only advantage you gain against other players is that you don't need to mindlessly scroll through the scrapper every single time.
-While I would not consider it cheating, you should always make sure your friends are okay with you using the mod if you are playing in multiplayer.
+- A: Yes.
+Both the host and the client need to have the mod installed.

 ## Thanks and credits
 **TheAshenWolf** - programming, optimization
 **Danquo** - constantly breaking the mod
 **Holytepps** - initial mod plan, multiplayer testing

-# Test Checklist (Remove me)
-- [ ] Multiplayer compatibility
-- [ ] Resetting config to default using Risk of Options
-- [ ] Setting limit to -2
-- [ ] Modded items support
-- [ ] Does the host need the item?